k8sautom8/macOsMultipassK8S/README.md

 # 🚀 macOS Multipass Kubernetes Setup

 An **Ansible playbook** to set up a **Kubernetes cluster on macOS** using **Multipass** for VM management.
 Ideal for **Mac Mini M4** or any macOS system!
+**Playbook is Idempotent means you can run as many times as you can withou affecting the setup**

 ## 📌 Prerequisites